Azure/Industrial-IoT/docs/howto-use-prometheus-metrics.md

-***Note***:
+***Please Note***:

-Specific to Kubernetes (**K8s**) deployment -
+Specific to Kubernetes deployment -

-To mark the metrics in the cloud microservice to be pulled by the Log Analytics agent in k8s, please add the following annotation in the deployment file:
+To mark the metrics in the cloud microservice to be pulled by the Log Analytics agent in Kubernetes, please add the following annotation in the deployment file as shown below:

 ```
 annotations: